Giphy/seldon-core/helm-charts/seldon-core-operator/README.md

 helm repo update
 ```

-Onca that's done, you should then be able to deploy the chart as:
+Once that's done, you should then be able to deploy the chart as:

 ```bash
 kubectl create namespace seldon-system